CSCfi/csc-user-guide/docs/computing/overview.md

 ## Accessing Puhti and Mahti

 To be able to use CSC's supercomputers, you need to have a CSC user account that belongs to a computing project that has access to the respective supercomputer.
-CSC user accounts and projects are managed in [my.csc.fi](https://my.csc.fi) portal.
+CSC user accounts and projects are managed in [MyCSC portal](https://my.csc.fi).
 Further instructions are provided in the [Accounts section](../accounts/index.md) of this user guide.

 !!!
 Note
     To access the LUMI supercomputer, you need to [create a LUMI-specific project](../accounts/how-to-create-new-project.md#creating-a-lumi-project-and-applying-for-resources).
 For more details on getting started with LUMI, see the [LUMI documentation](https://docs.lumi-supercomputer.eu/firststeps/getstarted/).